andreboothe/GraphQLDemo/README.md

 # GraphQLDemo

-to run enter node dev in terminal
+to run enter npm run dev in terminal